Coda-Coda/handshake/README.md

  - Taking research into how Cov-19 is spread into account.
 E.g. how useful is tracking meetings between people vs tracking interactions with physical places.
  - Looking more technically into how best to preserve privacy balanced against usefulness.

-Lastly: Feel free to take this idea and make it better :)
+Lastly: Feel free to take this idea and make it better - whether by forking this repository and making changes or by taking the idea and building on it :)